tillsteinbach/prosafe_exporter_python/README.md

 ## Tested Firmware
 - V2.06.14GR
 - V2.06.14EN
+-	V2.06.03EN

 ## Known Issues
-- Does not work with old firmware, you may need to update to a recent one
+- May not work with older firmware, not all firmware versions are tested
 - Does not work with Japanese firmware

 ## Credits